-Slow Cooker Corned Beef is something I’ve made for years for a St. Patrick’s Day treat, and I love to eat it with Creamy Horseradish Sauce!
-You can cook some cabbage and carrots with the corned beef, or skip the carrots if you want a slow cooker corned beef dinner with fewer carbs.
+Slow Cooker Corned Beef is something I’ve made for years for St. Patrick’s Day, and I love to eat it with Creamy Horseradish Sauce!
+You can cook some cabbage and carrots with the corned beef, or skip the carrots if you want a corned beef dinner with fewer carbs.

 PIN Slow Cooker Corned Beef to try it later!